 IMPACT Silver Corp. is recognized as an intermediate miner with strength across the value chain including production, growth and exploration activities.
-The Company has an extensive land position in Mexico with production and tremendous exploration potential both at the legacy, silver-rich Royal Mines of Zacualpan assets as well as the high-grade Plomosas zinc-lead-silver property.
+The Company has an extensive land position in Mexico with production and tremendous exploration potential both at the legacy, silver-rich Royal Mines of Zacualpan district located southwest of Mexico City which includes the nearby Capire mineral district, as well as the high-grade Plomosas zinc-lead-silver property, located in northern Mexico, just 150 kilometres northeast of the city of Chihuahua.
+Plomosas is described as a Carbonate Replacement Deposit ("CRD"), and is a producing, high-grade zinc (lead-silver) mine.
+In April 2023, the Company commenced significant upgrades to the mill, mobile equipment and associated infrastructure.
+The Company restarted intermittent production on a test basis at the mine late 2023.
+In the last half of 2024, the mine reached production levels of approximately 75% of the mill's design capacity.
+The Company continued the ramp-up and optimization of the Plomosas mine in 2025 following nearly two years of intensive rehabilitation efforts.
 The Company maintains aggressive exploration programs using its own diamond drills to continue to feed and expand its operations while providing shareholders with meaningful upside potential across the Company.
-The Company has operated in Mexico for nearly 20 years, and while mining legislation changes from time to time, the country remains a highly sought-after jurisdiction in which to operate.
-However, the industry remains uncertain as to the impact of recently proposed Mexican legislation related to mining.
+The Company has operated in Mexico for more than 19 years, and while mining legislation changes from time to time, the country remains a highly sought-after jurisdiction in which to operate.
+However, the industry remains uncertain as to the impact of proposed Mexican legislation related to mining.